 What is MeTA?

-• Alliances within pilot countries to focus on what can be done to increase access to quality medicines
+- Alliances within countries to focus on what can be done to increase access to medicines quality

-• Support to pilot countries from the International Secretariat – funds to support country work, and, on request, technical assistance.
+- Support to the countries from the International MeTA Secretariat – funds to support country work, and, on request, technical assistance.

 Launch highlights